-Graduate assistantships pay a minimum stipend of $16,000 for the academic year 2015-2016 and include basic major medical insurance coverage for the graduate assistant, as well as a waiver of tuition and most student fees.
-Some assistantships offer substantially higher initial stipends and all assistantship stipends eventually increase as a student advances in our program.
+Graduate assistantships pay a stipend of $26,000 for the year 2019-2020 and include basic major medical insurance coverage for the graduate assistant, as well as a waiver of tuition and most student fees.

 The university provides several opportunities for graduate fellowships, including some aimed specifically at incoming graduate students: Arlen G. and Louise Stone Swiger Doctoral Fellowship (3-year), W.E.B.
-Du Bois Fellowship (3-year), Provost Graduate Fellowship (1-year), and the Graduate Enrichment Fellowship (1-year).
+Du Bois Fellowship (3-year), and the Provost Graduate Fellowship (3-year).
 The Swiger and DuBois Fellowships are considered to be the most prestigious of the university's fellowships.
 All of these require excellent credentials and require a nomination by the prospective student's graduate program.
 All of these are either limited to or give preference to US citizens or permanent residents.
 Information and applications may be obtained here.

 Arlen G. and Louise Stone Swiger Doctoral Fellowships award $25,000 annually and include major medical insurance coverage for the fellow and a waiver of tuition and all fees.
-The first priority goes to students planning to begin doctoral studies at West Virginia University in the fall semester.
-Second priority is for students currently enrolled at West Virginia University who will have completed less than one full year of study in the doctoral program.
+The priority goes to students planning to begin doctoral studies at West Virginia University in the fall semester.
 The fellowship is available to U.S. citizens and permanent residents, based on academic merit.
-The award is given for one calendar year with renewal for a maximum of three years for beginning doctoral students and two years for students who will have completed up to one year of study in the doctoral program.
+The award is given for one calendar year with renewal for a maximum of three years for beginning doctoral students.
 Renewal is dependent on satisfactory academic performance.
 Recipients must be full-time students in residence for the entire calendar year.
 Students must be nominated by the faculty of the doctoral program admitting the student and recommended for the award by the dean of the college.
-Typically, the department should have all application materials two weeks before the application deadline, which has been during the first half of March in recent years.
+The department should have all application materials two weeks before the application deadline, which will be during the first half of February.

 The W.E.B.
-Du Bois Fellowship for Black Graduate and Professional Students provides a stipend of $18,000 annually plus remission of tuition and fees for the academic year beginning August 16 and ending May 15.
+Du Bois Fellowship for African-American Graduate and Professional Students provides a stipend of $19,000 annually plus remission of tuition and fees for the academic year beginning August 16 and ending May 15.
 These fellowships are available to African-American graduate and professional students who are US citizens or permanent residents.
 Fellows are required to be full-time resident students for the entire calendar year.
 Students must be nominated by the faculty of the graduate or professional program admitting the student and recommended for the award by the dean of the college.
-Typically, the department should have all application materials two weeks before the application deadline, which has been during the first half of March in recent years.
+The department should have all application materials two weeks before the application deadline, which will be during the first half of February.